 Professional Liability Insurance: Students must maintain professional liability insurance for paramedic students throughout the Program, and furnish proof thereof to the clinical rotation sites through the clinical coordinator.

 Students may also be required to submit to clinical rotation site specific requirements for medical clearance or background checks depending on where the student elects to complete clinical rotations.
 Specific requirements will be discussed with the students based on their clinical site choices.

 Effective January 01, 2022 the tuition for the Paramedic basic class will increase to $9200.00.

 In order to reserve your seat in the program, we ask that you send a non-refundable deposit of $1,000.00 via bank check, money order or credit card payment, payable to St. Johns University by or on the first day of Orientation Day.
 This is a nonrefundable deposit which will be applied towards your tuition.

-A 10-month payment plan is available.
-Details are provided at the first orientation, as well as with the refund policy.
+A payment plan is available.
+Details are provided at the first orientation, as well as the refund policy.

 We do reserve the right to revise tuition and fees without prior notice if it becomes necessary.
 Additional information will be outlined in the St. John’s University EMS Institute Paramedic Program Student Academic and Clinical Guidelines which is covered at the paramedic course orientation.

 All registered students must have audio and video internet capabilities in order to participate in this course should the need arise to transition into non-contact hybrid instruction.